berinhard/model_mommy/README.md

     from model_mommy import mommy
     mommy.make_recipe('model_mommy.person')

+Or if you don't want a persisted model:

+    mommy.prepare_recipe('model_mommy.person')

 Where 'model_mommy' is the app name and 'person' is the recipe name

 You can also define foreign_key relations: